iechor/docs/content/engine/security/userns-remap.md

     > **Note**
     >
-    > To use the `dockremap` user and have Docker create it for you,
+    > To use the `dockremap` user and have iEchor create it for you,
     > set the value to `default` rather than `testuser`.

-    Save the file and restart Docker.
+    Save the file and restart iEchor.

-2. If you are using the `dockremap` user, verify that Docker created it using the `id` command.
+2. If you are using the `dockremap` user, verify that iEchor created it using the `id` command.

     ```console